Ruchita7/Build_it_bigger/README.md

 To exceed expectations, do the following:

-  1. Add Interstitial Ad
+  • Add Interstitial Ad

 Follow these instructions to add an interstitial ad to the free version.
 Display the add after the user hits the button, but before the joke is shown.

 https://developers.google.com/mobile-ads-sdk/docs/admob/android/interstitial

-  2. Add Loading Indicator
+  • Add Loading Indicator

 Add a loading indicator that is shown while the joke is being retrieved and disappears when the joke is ready.
 The following tutorial is a good place to start:

 http://www.tutorialspoint.com/android/android_loading_spinner.htm

-  3. Configure Test Task
+  • Configure Test Task

 To tie it all together, create a Gradle task that:

-   •	Launches the GCE local development server
+   (i)	Launches the GCE local development server

-   •	Runs all tests
+   (ii)	Runs all tests

-   •	Shuts the server down again
+   (iii)	Shuts the server down again

 ####**Rubric**